Stochastic Momentum Index Technical Analysis Trading Signals

 - Oversold levels below -40

-Buy signal is generated/derived when this oscillator falls below oversold level and then rises above this level and starts to move upwards.
+Buy signal is generated/derived when this oscillator falls below oversold level and then rises above this level and starts to move upward.

-Sell Signal is generated/derived when this oscillator rises above overbought level & then falls below this level and begins to move downwards.
+Sell Signal is generated/derived when this oscillator rises above overbought level and then falls below this level and begins to move downwards.

 Divergence Trading

-The exemplification laid-out below indicates a bearish classic divergence between the price & the SMI.
-When the Stochastic Momentum Index showed this divergence the market trend reversed and started to move in a downward direction.
+The exemplification laid-out below indicates a bearish classic divergence between price & the SMI.
+When the Stochastic Momentum Index showed this divergence the trend reversed & started to move in a downward direction.

 Bearish Trading Divergence